CraigWilliams/Xecutioner/README.md

 Current setup - change the path to match where you put the files.
 ![Spark Setup](http://allancraig.net/personal/spark_setup.png "Spark Setup")

-# RSpec and Cucumber Files
-If the file is a Cucumber file, then all the Scenarios will be in the list of choices along with a default "Run'em All!" that will execute the entire file.
-RSpec files will have 'it', 'describe' & 'context.'
+## RSpec

+RSpec files will list lines found that begin with the following:

+* it
+* describe
+* context

+## Cucumber

-Cucumber will list all 'Scenario' lines.
+Cucumber files will list lines found that begin with the following:

+* Scenario

+## Choosing a Test

+After entering key command and activating the script, you are presented with a list of tests to choose from.
+Selecting one will run that specific test only.
+Choosing "Run'em All!" will run the entire file.

+Each successive execution will highlight the previously selected test for you making it a faster process to run the test again.
+This is only saved for the current file.

 ![Choosing Available Tests](http://allancraig.net/personal/choose_from_tests.png)